FloBeep/Project_1_2024_Songs/README.md

 1.
 2.
-3. We can see in our analysis that the popularity of Non-Explicit songs is higher.
-Intere Spotify has more explicit songs than the other platforms.
+3. We can see in our analysis that the popularity of Non-Explicit songs is higher than the one of explicit songs for all platform, except for Spotify.
+Globally, Non-Explicit songs are twice more popular than Explicit songs.

+By calculating the T-Stat and the P-values, we were able to confirm that there is no significant difference in any platforms between explicit and non-explicit tracks.

+adding code to remove errors